ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 2. Both stacks MUST offer the same transport services, as required by the application.
 For example, if an application specifies that it requires reliable transmission of data, then a Protocol Stack using UDP without any reliability layer on top would not be allowed to replace a Protocol Stack using TCP.
 However, if the application does not require reliability, then a Protocol Stack that adds unnecessary reliability might be allowed as an equivalent Protocol Stack as long as it does not conflict with any other application-requested properties.

 3. Both stacks MUST offer the same security properties.
 The inclusion of transport security protocols {{I-D.ietf-taps-transport-security}} in a Protocol Stack adds additional restrictions to Protocol Stack equivalence.
 Security features and properties, such as cryptographic algorithms, peer authentication, and identity privacy vary across security protocols, and across versions of security protocols.
 Protocol equivalence ought not to be assumed for different protocols or protocol versions, even if they offer similar application configuration options.
 To ensure that security protocols are not incorrectly swapped, Transport Services systems SHOULD only automatically generate equivalent Protocol Stacks when the transport security protocols within the stacks are identical.
 Specifically, a transport system would consider protocols identical only if they are of the same type and version.
 For example, the same version of TLS running over two different transport protocol stacks are considered equivalent, whereas TLS 1.2 and TLS 1.3 {{I-D.ietf-tls-tls13}} are not considered equivalent.

-## Message Framing, Parsing, and Serialization {#framing}

-While some transports expose a byte stream abstraction, most higher level protocols impose some structure onto that byte stream.
-That is, the higher level protocol operates in terms of messages, protocol data units (PDUs), rather than using unstructured sequences of bytes, with each message being processed in turn.
-Protocols are specified in terms of state machines acting on semantic messages, with parsing the byte stream into messages being a necessary annoyance, rather than a semantic concern.
-Accordingly, the Transport Services architecture exposes messages as the primary abstraction.
-Protocols that deal only in byte streams, such as TCP, represent their data in each direction as a single, long message.
-When framing protocols are placed on top of byte streams, the messages used in the API represent the framed messages within the stream.

-Providing a message-based abstraction also provides:

-* the ability to associate deadlines with messages, for transports that care about timing;

-*  the ability to provide control of reliability, choosing what messages to retransmit in the event of packet loss, and how best to make use of the data that arrived;

-* the ability to manage dependencies between messages, when the transport system could decide to not deliver a message, either following packet loss or because it has missed a deadline.
-In particular, this can avoid (re-)sending data that relies on a previous transmission that was never received.

-This requires explicit message boundaries and application-level framing of messages.
-Once a message is passed to the transport, it cannot be cancelled or paused, but prioritization as well as lifetime and retransmission management will provide the protocol stack with all needed information to send the messages as quickly as possible without blocking transmission unnecessarily.
-The transport services architecture facilitates this by handling messages, with known identity (sequence numbers, in the simple case), lifetimes, niceness, and antecedents.

-Transport protocols such as UDP and SCTP provide a message-oriented API that has similar features to those described.
-Other transports, such as TCP, do not.
-To support a message-oriented API, while still being compatible with stream-based transport protocols, implementations of the transport services architecture should provide APIs for framing and de-framing messages.
-That is, we push message framing down into the transport services API, allowing applications to send and receive complete messages.
-This is backwards compatible with existing protocols and APIs, since the wire format of messages does not change, but gives the protocol stack additional information to allow it to make better use of modern transport services.

 # IANA Considerations